Alexzihaohu/2021s1final/ccc.md

 - However, there may be functions that take longer to return a result, hence they incur timeouts and lock connections with clients in the process, hence it is better to transform them into asynchronous functions异步的函数
 - Asynchronous functions return a code that informs the client that the execution has started, and then trigger an event when the execution completes
 - In more complex cases a publish/subscribe pattern involving a queuing system can be used to deal with asynchronous functions

+#### availability zone

+- availability zone: locations of data centers used to provide logical view of cloud
+- restriction: can't mount volumes to VMs in remote locations.
+If you have computer in Melbourne, you can't have your storage somewhere else in a different availability zone and you can't mount that volume.

 ### Fn